 The insider advice on this page is from one of Wendy’s Trusted Travel Experts: David Lee of Cultural Cuba.

-David fell in love with Cuba on a humanitarian trip many years ago and has nurtured his on-the-ground relationships ever since, regularly leading private and small groups on cultural-exchange missions.
-He specializes in creating one-of-a-kind trips that gain entry to the small private restaurants, intimate music venues, and behind-the-scenes experiences that big-bus tours cannot access.
-He can get you into the best hotels in Old Havana—the perpetually sold-out favorites with rooftop pools and 360-degree views—and arrange a seamless visit that can be done in a long weekend, with a quick flight from Miami, three days in Havana, and a day in the country.
-David has tapped into Cuba’s underground art scene, and his trips include visits to renovated mansions-cum-art galleries, special unadvertised music performances, and private art studios.
-David selects his guides for their knowledge and dynamism, as well as their willingness to give an honest assessment of daily life in their native country, opening the eyes of visitors to what it means to be a Cuban in Cuba.
+avid is in Cuba almost every month, leading private and small groups on cultural-exchange missions and nurturing his priceless on-the-ground relationships.
+He gets you inside the small private restaurants and intimate music venues that big-bus tours cannot access, and into the best hotels in Old Havana—the perpetually sold-out favorites with rooftop pools and 360-degree views.
+His one-of-a-kind trips can even be done in a long weekend, with a quick flight from Miami, three days in Havana, and a day in the country.
+David has tapped into Cuba’s underground art scene, so his trips include visits to renovated mansions-cum-art-galleries, special unadvertised music performances, and private art studios.
+He selects his guides for their willingness to give an honest assessment of daily life in their native country, opening the eyes of visitors to what it means to be a Cuban in Cuba.
+And he doesn’t nickel-and-dime you by tacking on additional charges, which means his trips often end up costing the same as other operators’ itineraries that start at a lower price.

 NOTE: The U.S. ban on general tourism to Cuba will be more stringently regulated under the Trump Administration.
 The U.S. Treasury Department’s Office of Foreign Assets Control requires that all documents related to travel to Cuba (including a preapproved itinerary, a record of appointments, and all receipts) be documented and kept for five years post-travel.
 Cultural Cuba manages the entire process—including all the documentation, reservations, and transportation—so that clients can enjoy exploring the culture of Cuba without the concern that they are running afoul of U.S. regulations.